 Experience full presence and awareness, right here, right now.

-Dedicate time to be intimate with yourself for self-reflection, integration and letting go.
+Dedicate time to be intimate with yourself.

 Complement any emotional process or daily life activities through a large variety of meditations.